 Championship promotion 2024/25: Leeds, Sheff Utd, Burnley, Sunderland front-runners in race to reach the Premier League

-Leeds United lead the way at the top of the Championship table with 10 games left, but Sheffield United are level on points; Burnley and Sunderland also battling for automatic promotion; nine other teams - including Coventry and Bristol City - in the race for the play-offs
+Leeds re-established two-point lead over Sheffield United at summit after win over Millwall on Wednesday night; Burnley and Sunderland also battling for automatic promotion; nine other teams - including Coventry and Bristol City - in the race for the play-offs

-With just 10 games remaining in the 2024/25 season, the race for promotion from the Championship to the Premier League is hotting up once again.
+With just nine games remaining in the 2024/25 season, the race for promotion from the Championship to the Premier League is hotting up once again.

-Leeds sit top of the table currently, but lead only on goal difference after their surprise 1-0 defeat to Portsmouth on Sunday.
-That ended a 17-hame unbeaten run that stretched all the way back to the start of December.

-Level on points are Sheffield United, who managed to beat Preston by the same scoreline on Saturday, thanks to Tyrese Campbell's second-half goal.
-Had it not been for the two-point deduction imposed on them at the start of the season, the Blades would be two points ahead themselves by now.
+Leeds re-established a two-point lead at the summit on Wednesday night after a 2-0 win over Millwall, thanks to a Jake Cooper own goal and a strike from Ao Tanaka.

+Sheffield United had leapfrogged them into top spot last weekend, but could only draw 1-1 with fellow promotion hopefuls Bristol City on Tuesday night.
+Tyrese Campbell scored for the third game in a row to put the Blades in front, but there was no way back after Mark Sykes equalised late on.

+Next up on Sunday is a crunch Steel City derby, which is live on Sky Sports...

-Burnley are hot on their heels, just two points behind after another impressive performance in the 4-0 win over lowly Luton
+Burnley are hot on their heels, just one point behind in third, though they too missed a chance to climb on Tuesday after a 1-1 draw with West Brom.

-And Sunderland are hanging on just behind them, six points further back, still clinging onto faint hopes of securing a top-two finish that looked a certainty in the first few months of the season.
+And Sunderland are hanging on just behind them, seven points further back, still clinging onto ever-decreasing hopes of securing a top-two finish that looked a certainty in the first few months of the season.

 - FREE Championship highlights | Championship table | Fixtures